daroczig/AWR.Kinesis/README.md

 ## Executing the record processor application

 The R script has to be an executable, so add the executable bit (`chmod +x`) and also set a hashbang (for eg `Rscript` or use [littler](http://dirk.eddelbuettel.com/code/littler.html)).
-Then define a configuration file for the MultiLangDaemon, for example:
+Then define a configuration file for the MultiLangDaemon, for example the content of `app.properties` could be as simple as:

 ```
 executableName = ./demo_app.R